The Best Flowers for Bees To Plant In Your Gardens

 • Height – 8-36″

-A bright pink fluffy zinnia flower against a bright white background.
+A bright pink fluffy zinnia flower.

 Sunflowers